WiMoVE-OSS/docs/docs/setup/ansible_setup.md

       1. Download the binary from the latest release on the [Releases Page](https://github.com/WiMoVE-OSS/wimoved/releases)
       2. Download the binary from a recent pipeline run in our [GitHub Repository](https://github.com/WiMoVE-OSS/wimoved)
       3. Cross-Compile it yourself.
 See the [Development Guide](../../../wimoved/) for details.
 1. Place the binary in the corresponding folder for your AP type.
+The filepath is`roles/access-point/files/model-name`.
 Make sure that it has the file extenstion `.ipk` and it is the only `.ipk` file in that directory.

 !!! tip

-    You can use the zyxel and linksys folder for any AP type you like.
-Just make sure you do not rename the folders and keep track of which AP type is which.
-As long as you place the correct binaries for your APs in the correct folder, everything should work.
+    You can use arbitrary model names.
+The `directory` variable for a host only has to match the directory name in `roles/access-points/files` to get the correct binary.

 ## Generate openWRT configuration files